Grandparent: Etymology

-The use of the prefix "grand-" dates from the early 13th century, from the Anglo-French graund.
-The term was used as a translation of Latin magnus.
-The prefix "great-" represents a direct translation of Anglo-French graund and Latin magnus to English.
+The use of the name element grand- is first recorded in the early 13th century, from the Anglo-French graunt, then + parent / mother / father / sire, etc. later on, which perhaps are modeled on Latin avunculus magnus "great uncle".
+However, the placement of the adjective grand before the noun, which is obligatory in French (except for un homme grand which means "a tall man" as opposed to un grand homme "a great man"), does not support this explanation.
+The prefix great- represents a direct translation of Anglo-French graunt to English.
 In Old English, the prefixes ealde- (old) and ieldra- (elder) were used (ealdefæder/-mōdor and ieldrafæder/-mōdor).
 A great-grandfather was called a þridda fæder (third father), a great-great-grandfather a fēowerða fæder (fourth father), etc.